ehzShelter/ConsolePhoneBook/README.md

 ### We measure our call duration using single handle Using SIGINT
 ### We sanitize user value in more robust way
 ### With manual Exception Handling
-### The Project is deveoped using Clang++ based on LLVM(low-level virtual machine) and Visual Studio 2015
+### The Project is developed using Clang++ based on LLVM(low-level virtual machine) and Visual Studio 2015
 ### The Project has no memory-leak check with Valgrind(a handy memory debugger)
-### Finally, The code is pushed on github, you can check the code and report bugsj
+### Finally, The code is pushed on github, you can check the code and report bugs
 ### The Program has two edition >Linux >Windows will run on mac(POSIX) as well
 ### The program is open-sourced, any good suggestions will be highly appreciated